Process of Buying a New Build House

 Most homeowners will need to secure a mortgage as part of the process when buying a house.
 By speaking to a mortgage advisor, you can compare possible options and determine the amount that you’re able to borrow and the associated rates.
 It is important at this point to ask when, or if, the mortgage offer will expire so that you can ensure the offer will still be available when your new build home is completed.
 You’ll then need to finalise your mortgage and choose a solicitor to meet legal requirements.

 When looking at new build homes, you may have the ability to buy an off plan property, which means it hasn’t been built yet.
-In this instance, you’ll need to take into consideration timings for mortgage agreements as the offer may only be valid for a certain number of months.
+In this instance, you’ll need to take into consideration the timings for mortgage agreements, as the offer may only be valid for a certain number of months.

 4. Settle Legal Requirements

 The legal process of buying a house includes conveyancing, which is the legal process of transferring property ownership.
 You’ll need a solicitor, or conveyancer, to handle the legal aspects of the purchase.
-Because of this, you’ll have to take into account solicitors fees for buying a house.
-Your solicitor will take care of explaining the contract to you and overall make the legal process simple.
-As part of their job, your solicitor will ask you to pay a search fee “on account” (which means at the beginning of the process) which is invaluable and details what is going on in the local area which could affect your purchase and is a requirement if you are buying with a mortgage.
+Because of this, you’ll have to take into account solicitors’solicitors fees for buying a house.
+Your solicitor will take care of explaining the contract to you and overall, make the legal process simple.

 5. Pay Your Deposit

 Once the legal work is completed and your mortgage is approved, you’ll exchange contracts with the developer.
 This is a significant step, as it’s when the purchase becomes legally binding.
 You’ll pay a deposit, usually around 10% to 30% of the property price, at this stage.
 Your conveyancing solicitor will also transfer this deposit to the developer’s solicitor.
 The time between reserving your home and exchanging contracts is at most 42 days.
+If you’re still in the process of saving to buy a home, discover our tips on how to save for a house deposit.

 6. Complete Your New Home Purchase